bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- Clear
+- Partly Cloudy
-- 70% humidity
+- 78% humidity
 - 5 mph wind
-- 34% cloud cover
+- 72% cloud cover
 - 29 AQI O3 🟩
 - 52 AQI PM2.5 🟨
-- 0.29 inches of rain and 0.01 inches of snow expected in the next 72 hours
+- 0.25 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>